yizeyi18/abacus-develop/docs/advanced/input_files/input-main.md

 ### relax_nmax

 - **Type**: Integer
-- **Description**: The maximal number of ionic iteration steps, the minimum value is 1.
+- **Description**: The maximal number of ionic iteration steps.
+If set to 0, the code performs a quick "dry run", stopping just after initialization.
+This is useful to check for input correctness and to have the summary printed.
 - **Default**: 1 for SCF, 50 for relax and cell-relax calcualtions

 ### relax_cg_thr